brandon-atkinson/take-note/README.md

 edit.

 ```
-tn existing-note-name
+tn edit existing-note-name
 ```

 ## Building & Installing

-Building requires an installation of the [Racket programming language](https://racket-lang.org/).
-Once that is installed, building and installing can be done in one step with the normal make incantation:
+Installing the application is easy if you have the 'go' executable installed, configured a GOPATH, and have added $GOPATH/bin to your PATH environment variable.

+You should be able to simply `go get` the binary:

 ```
-cd take-note
-make install
+go get github.com/brandon-atkinson/take-note/cmd/tn
 ```

 ## Enabling shell completion